 The municipal area of Fuengirola is only 10 square meters in size yet it boasts an impressive 8-kilometer long beach.

-Fuengirola and the areas closely adjoining the town such as Mijas Costa and Benalmadena really do provide every amenity for family holidays with a large selection of attractions and interesting venues to suit all tastes.
+Fuengirola and the areas closely adjoining the town such as Mijas Costa and Benalmadena provide every amenity for family holidays with a large selection of attractions and interesting venues to suit everyone.